 The Faith Flanagan Fellowship Program, a local Washington, D.C.
 Chapter initiative, provides mentorship and a one-year provisional membership in the DC Chapter to a few select individuals with at least 2 years of experience in the visual arts field.
 The D.C.
-Chapter selects up to 4 women for a one-year Fellowship beginning in the fall.
+Chapter selects up to 3 women for a one-year Fellowship beginning in January 2021.

-Program Participants are selected by the ArtTable DC executive committee in June through a competitive application process.
+Program Participants are selected by the ArtTable DC executive committee in December through a competitive application process.
 Each Fellow will receive a stipend of $500

 Application Requirements and Materials

 ● At least 2 years of post-bachelor’s degree experience in the art field

 ● Resumé detailing skills and experience

 ● One recommendation letter with name and contact information